LouiseSteward/learn/public-health/text/quiz-08.md

 	+	The first document that introduces a proposed law for discussion
 	- 	A more detailed statement of what the government intends to do
 	- 	A draft law that must be approved by cabinet
-	- 	A statement from the State lawyers that the draft law is consistent with the constitution
+	- 	A statement from government lawyers that the draft law is consistent with the constitution
 5. The National Department of Health:
 	+	Develops health policies
 	- 	Runs clinics and hospitals